 Nitrate and phosphate are needed to grow microalgae; but trace elements (like iron, copper, zinc and manganese) are needed too.
 In addition, brown/tan microalgae (diatoms) would need silicate.
 In order to supply our culture these elements and nutrients, we dose fertilizer with trace elements.

-When starting a new culture, or splitting an existing culture (for each 2 liter bottle), I'll add 1ml of Micro Algae Grow (Guillard f/2 formulation) from Florida Aqua Farms, and around 0.5ml of Kent Essential Elements.
-I recommend using Micro Algae Grow, but if just culturing phyto to raise rotifers, Miracle-Gro Liquid All Purpose Plant Food can be substituted.
-I confesss that I have occasionally dosed my tanks with phyto fed with Miracle-Gro before.
+When starting a new culture, or splitting an existing culture (for each 2 liter bottle), I'll add 3ml of Micro Algae Grow (Guillard f/2 formula) from Florida Aqua Farms.
+I recommend using Micro Algae Grow, but it's possible to use Miracle-Gro Liquid All Purpose Plant Food by adding Kent Essential Elements.
+However, Miracle-Gro might contain ingredients and/or quantities that are not ideal for reef tanks.

 Aeration is necessary to supply carbon dioxide for photosynthesis and to help maintain pH.
 However, excessive aeration can potentially fracture the cells and cause foaming.
 Air stones aren't necessary, but I have used them in the past without any problems.
 Instead of air stones, most people recommend rigid air line tubing.
 In addition, you'll need an air pump, flexible air line tubing, a gang valve, and a check valve.

 Aeration circulates the non-motile algae, which exposes the individual cells to the light and helps prevent them from settling to the bottom.
 Remember to shake the culture(s) at least twice a week.
 I have an extra cap for my bottles, in order to shake them up without spilling; but you could just put your finger over the hole instead.

 Room temperature is typically fine.
 Plus, you don't want to use incandescent light bulbs for lighting, as they may heat the culture too much.